Pranayama Techniques For Yoga Beginners: A Complete Beginner-Friendly Guide To Breathwork

 - Deepens body awareness

-Switch between both as your comfort grows.
+For the best results: Switch between both as your comfort grows.

 Tracking Progress and Staying Motivated